Chips Component

 Basic Usage

 At its simplest, a chip displays a text label.
-The chip can be in either an active or inactive state, controlled through the active
+The chip can be in either an active or inactive state, controlled through the active prop.

 <template>